rrousselGit/riverpod/packages/riverpod_lint/README.md

 @riverpod
 class MyNotifier extends _$MyNotifier {
   // No public getters/fields, this is fine.
 Instead
-  // Everythign is available in the `state` object.
+  // Everything is available in the `state` object.
   @override
   Model build() => Model(0, 0);
 }